Back

 • Modules: Each section of the PSAT 10 is made up of 2 modules.
 Once you move on from a module, you cannot return to access any questions from it.

-• Managing Your Time: The Exam App has a timer that will count down the minutes and seconds remaining in each module.
+• Managing Your Time: Bluebook has a timer that will count down the minutes and seconds remaining in each module.
 You can hide the timer, but once there are 5 minutes remaining, the timer will become visible until time is up.
 When time expires, your work will be automatically saved and submitted if you are connected to the internet.
 You will not be able to keep working on a module after time expires.
 You are required to stay for the full duration of the test.
 You cannot end a module early or submit your answers before the timer runs out.

 Section 2.
 Prohibited Items